RunMat

 GitHub

-title — Set the title of the current axes or a specified axes handle.
+title — Set title text for the current axes or a specified axes handle with MATLAB-compatible title forms.

 How title works